 Instagram is not the only place the company is successful.
 However it was not always that way, and here is how the company has evolved over the years.

-He wanted to make the US Starbucks similar to them in that the baristas knew your name and the whole experience was based on a personal relationship.
-The European coffee stores also served fancy drinks including Cappuccinos and Lattes, something he thought Starbucks should bring back to their US stores.
+His goal was to make the US Starbucks similar to them in that the baristas knew your name and the whole experience was based on a personal relationship.

-By 1987 he felt ready to purchase the existing 6 store Starbucks company for only $3.8 million.
+His stores were successful and he was able to completely buy out the 6 existing Starbucks stores for only $3.8 million.
 He became the CEO and under his leadership the company quickly grew and became the omnipresent mega-coffee store chain we know today.

 By 2000 the chain has grown to over 3,500 stores globally.
 You’d be remiss if you didn’t go almost anywhere in the world and not see a Starbucks store on every corner.
 It’s $2.2 billion yearly revenue doesn’t hurt either.